drupal-entity-training/event/index.md

       mappings (such as the `entity_keys` declaration) _are_ quoted and trailing commas are allowed in mappings.

-    @TODO: Find appropriate alternative for the following line.

-    See [Drupal API: Annotations][api-annotations] for more information.
+    See [Drupal API: Attribute based plugins][attribute-based-plugins] for more information.

   * Class declaration: